 In addition to working with various insurance companies, we are happy to discuss financing options including in-house payment plans and healthcare credit cards such as the Lending Club.
 We also accept cash, checks, and most major credit cards.
 There is often a discount for cash and check payments when they are made in full at the time service is rendered.
 All of these things will be discussed in greater detail during your dental crown consultation at our Washington D.C. office.

 About our Washington D.C.
 Prosthodontist

-Dr. Marlin holds six United States patents and several foreign patents covering implant restoration and is a frequently sought speaker and lecturer, but his commitment to advancing the industry has not taken time away from his patient care, which is the lifeblood of the practice.
+Dr. Marlin holds seven United States patents and several foreign patents covering implant restoration, but his commitment to advancing the industry has not taken time away from his patient care, which is the lifeblood of the practice.
 Committed, caring, attentive, and effective, Dr. Marlin is dedicated to helping each of our patients achieve optimal comfort and beauty, and to help maintain strong and healthy smiles for life.